REVELATION 21 - 22:5

 Blessed are the meek, for they shall inherit the earth.

 Then I saw the holy city, New Jerusalem coming down out of heaven.
-Lo, suddenly, John saw a city.
-It was descending … descending … downward to rest upon the new earth.
-The greatest thing about the new heavens and the new earth will most certainly be this city.
+Suddenly, John saw a sight extrordinaire.
+An immense sparkeling creation ("city" fails to adequately describe it), was descending … descending … downward to rest upon the new earth.
+The greatest thing about the new heavens and the new earth will most certainly be this place.
 Jesus told his disciples he was going away to prepare a place for them (John 14:12).
 This is that place.
 Its name is the New Jerusalem.
 It will be the centerpiece, main attraction and greatest treasure of the new heavens and the new earth.
 What a sight it will present to the eyes of any sojourner in that day when they come into sight of this immense, luminous and magnificent city.
 As John watched, it continued its descent down to the earth.
 He says it was like a bride adorned for her husband.
 That certainly is an apt comparison, don't you think?
 On her wedding day, a bride is one of the most beautiful things that we humans observe down here.
-This is the simile that the Spirit uses here to describe the wondrous beauty of the eternal home our Lord has prepared and waiting for us.
+This is the simile that the Spirit uses here to describe the wondrous beauty of the eternal home our Lord has prepared and is waiting for us.

 And in this mountain The LORD of hosts will make for all people a feast of choice pieces, a feast of wines on the lees, of fat things full of marrow, of well-refined wines on the lees.
 And he will destroy on this mountain the surface of the covering cast over all people, and the veil that is spread over all nations.
 He will swallow up death forever, and the Lord GOD will wipe away tears from all faces; the rebuke of his people he will take away from all the earth; for the LORD has spoken.
 And it will be said in that day: ’Behold, this is our God; we have waited for him, and he will save us.
 This is the LORD; we have waited for him; we will be glad and rejoice in his salvation.
 Isaiah 25:6-9

 The Lord’s powerful voice continued, reiterating once again his words through Isaiah the prophet … And God will wipe away all tears from their eyes.
 One day, God's own hand will lovingly wipe away every tear from every stained face of every single one of his dear people.
 Amazing statement, is it not?
 See how he loves you, beloved.
 Have you been able to believe and accept his great love for you?
 You certainly will at this time and in this city.
-The great voice of the Lord further assures us here that there will be no more death, sorrow, crying or pain there.
-The ravages of sin will be no more in that happy place.
-Our deliverance from the very presence of it will be complete there.
+Our Lord further assures us here that there will be no more death, sorrow, crying or pain.
+The ravages of sin will no longer exist in that happy place.
+Our deliverance from its very presence will be complete there.
 It is the yet to be experienced installment of the great salvation that is ours in and through our blessed Lord Jesus Christ.

 The Father's voice continued, Write, for these things are faithful and true.
 Again, we not only have his spoken word but we have God's written Word on these things.
 May we step aside once more?
 The Father’s statement here reminds us of what a wonderful thing it is that he has seen to it that his words were written down and preserved for us.
 As we have it in First John 5:13,